Need workout ideas? Use these common household items or find workout routines on Instagram from many Seattle-area gyms

-When Gov. Jay Inslee ordered all non-essential businesses to shut in March to try and stem the spread of the coronavirus, personal trainers, gyms and fitness studio owners found themselves scrambling to figure out how to continue providing services to their clients.
+When Gov. Jay Inslee ordered all nonessential businesses to shut in March to try and stem the spread of the coronavirus, personal trainers, gyms and fitness-studio owners found themselves scrambling to figure out how to continue providing services to their clients.

-Many Seattle-area fitness professionals turned to social media outlets such as Instagram, Facebook and YouTube to continue offering free workouts to their communities.
-Since then, social media workouts and homemade equipment, in some cases, have become part of people’s daily lives during the stay-home order.
+Many Seattle-area fitness professionals turned to social-media outlets such as Instagram, Facebook and YouTube to continue offering free workouts to their communities.
+Since then, social-media workouts and homemade equipment, in some cases, have become part of people’s daily lives during the stay-home order.

 “When it was obvious that we would all be stuck at home for a while, I committed to putting out a new workout on a daily basis,” said Kaisa Keranen, personal trainer and owner of KaisaFit.
 “In times of need, I think it’s important to do what we can to help out those around us and I wanted to give people direction and encouragement when it came to taking care of themselves at home.”

-Social media workouts allow trainers to interact with people from all over the world, something that just isn’t possible in the gym.
+Social-media workouts allow trainers to interact with people from all over the world, something that just isn’t possible in the gym.
 Instructors say that receiving messages and comments after someone has completed the workout brings joy and keeps them motivated to keep posting.

-Andrew Hirsch, Customer Experience Officer of Urban Yoga Spa downtown believes in the power of harnessing connectivity via group activities, even if it has to be done virtually.
+Andrew Hirsch, customer experience officer of Urban Yoga Spa downtown, believes in the power of harnessing connectivity via group activities, even if it has to be done virtually.
 An aerospace buff, Hirsh turned to advice from astronauts, who endure long periods of time alone in a contained environment.
 For instance, Hirsch read about how, to feel connected with people back home, an astronaut might hop on the space station’s treadmill at the same time a friend might be running a 5K on Earth.

 “They recommend doing group activities at the same time as their friends and loved ones are doing on Earth,” Hirsch said.